-Criteria Category Evaluation Criteria Points 100 1.0 Program Objectives Proposals will be evaluated based on the extent and quality of how well the project addresses program objectives by demonstrating the following: 44 a.
+Criteria Category Evaluation Criteria Points 100 1.0 - s Aluated based on the extent and quality of how well the agram objectives by demonstrating the following: 44 a.
 Project Summary One page summary document that includes: project title, applicant information, project Period, environmental statute(s), project type(s), list of project partners, and project abstract, brief description of applicant organization.
 2

-Criteria Category Evaluation Criteria Points 100 Address the local environmental and/or public health issue(s) as identified in the proposal Provide a clear and concise description about the: environmental and/or public health issue(s) (for example, air quality, water quality in local water body, illegal dumping) affecting the local environment/community; nature of the issue(s), for example, is this an issue(s) that is persistent or acute; source(s), known or perceived; location of the environmental and/or public health issue; location of the issue(s) in regards to the location of the project community; adverse environmental and/or public impacts of these issue(s) on the community; benefits to the public and/or environment, specifically the potential audience(s) served by the project; and process for addressing the issue(s).
+Criteria Category Evaluation Criteria Points 100 Address the local environmental and/or public health issue(s) as identified in the proposal Provide a clear and concise description about the: environmental and/or public health issue(s) (for example, air quality, water quality in local water body, illegal dumping) affecting the local environment/community; nature of the issue(s), for example, is this an issue(s) that is persistent or acute; source(s), known or perceived; location of the environmental and/or public health issue; location of the issue(s) in regards to the location of the project community; adverse environmental and/or public impacts of these issue(s) on the community; benefits to the public and/or environment, specifically the potential audience(s) served by the project; process for addressing the issue(s).
 10 b.
 EJCPS Model Describe which of the seven elements of the EJCPS Model will be undertaken for this project, and the associated timeline and milestones for each element selected.
-Describe which EJCPS Model element(s) associated with this project may have already begun or accomplished.
-8 c.
+Describe which EJCPS Model element(s) associated with this project may have already begun or accomplished. c.
 Engage, educate, empower and Involve underserved vulnerable community • Provide a clear and concise description about how the proposed project engages community residents in activities to plan, access, improve, and benefit from the project activities and includes outreach to communities/residents about environmental and/or public health quality issues.
-12 collaborate stakeholder paracademia, gove solutions that we public health is ensure three si must have parting groups.
-Identify and list partnerships the describe the role project, and ho goals of the pro- stakeholder partnership such as industry, business, academia, government, etc., to develop and implement solutions that will address their environmental and/or public health issues at the local level.
-Applicants must ensure three signed letters of commitment.
-Applicants must have partners from three different stakeholder groups.
+12 d.
+Partner and collaborate Describe how applicant collaborates with a diverse stakeholder partnership such as industry, business, academia, government, etc., to develop and implement solutions that will address their environmental and/or public health issues at the local level.
+Applicants must ensure two signed letters of commitment.
+Applicants must have partners from two different stakeholder groups.
+Identify and list all partners involved, including those partnerships that may be under development and describe the roles or planned roles of each partner in the project, and how each partner will contribute to the goals of the project.
+Each partner must be from a different stakeholder group.
 12